Avaiga/taipy-doc/docs/manuals/gui/viselements/charts/line.md

 ...
 }
 ```
-Note that this new column (_WeekN_) is mainly filled with None values: we only add a text
+Note that this new column (*WeekN*) is mainly filled with None values: we only add text
 information on Sundays.

 Let us use this column as a source for displaying text in our chart: